Home

 The location of the breakouts will depend on what is causing the friction.
 If you're a dancer, for example, you may experience breakouts on your back and chest from wearing synthetic fabric for hours on end.

+If you tend to carry a backpack around, you might experience an acne mechanica breakout on your shoulders and back.
 If you often wear a hat or helmet, it could lead to breakouts on your forehead and chin.
 Soccer players may also find shin guards cause acne.

 Even musicians who have straps or hold their instruments against their bodies may find they develop acne mechanica.